Please note that we work WITH the City of Oakland, but we are not a part of the official City of Oakland's Tree Services.

-In 2009, the City of Oakland reduced the budget for its Tree Division, no longer planting new street-trees or proactively pruning existing street-trees.
+In the recession of 2009, the City of Oakland reduced the budget for its Tree Division, no longer planting new street-trees or proactively pruning existing street-trees.

 CAL FIRE GRANT